Sauceforge/Saucery/Saucery.NuGet/README.md

 6. Finds every `PackageVersion` entry.
 7. Skips packages in the effective exclusion list.
 8. Resolves the next available version using `NuGet.Versioning`.
-9. Applies the `--versions-behind` ceiling when specified, skipping packages already at or beyond it.
+9. Applies the versions-behind ceiling, using the `VersionsBehind` attribute declared on the matching `<PackageReference>` in a csproj when present and otherwise the `--versions-behind` CLI value, skipping packages already at or beyond the ceiling.
 10. Updates the `Directory.Packages.props` file while preserving its encoding and BOM.

 No explicit opt-in property is required for `Directory.Packages.props`.